How to Write A Legal Brief the Right Way

 Humans are hardwired to love stories.
 Instead of just presenting cold, hard facts, weave them into a narrative.
 Share the story of the litigants, explain the broader implications of the decision, or provide context that adds depth.

-Visual Aids are A-Okay
+Visual Aids Are A-Okay

 Who said legal briefs have to be walls of text?
 Flowcharts, diagrams, or infographics can break the monotony and clarify complex points.
 A picture can, indeed, be worth a thousand words (or at least worth a few dozen in a legal brief).